linuxdeepin/wiki.deepin.org/en/About_Deepin/Deepin_Community.md

 - Open: people of all backgrounds and experiences can join us and participate in community work
 - Transparency: planning decisions and progress will be brought into the community, known to all, and contributed by all
 - Freedom: freedom of obtain、use and modify
-- Sharing: sharing of iedea
+- Sharing: sharing of idea
 - cooperation: advocate open source cooperation mode, and jointly create excellent community achievements

 ## Goal